-Frozen Fruit- blueberries, mixed berries, peaches.
+Ones I Go For- blueberries, mixed berries, avocados, peaches.

 A good resource is following the dirty thirty and clean 15.
 If you have never heard of either of these.
-It is basically a list of items that range from highest to least found pesticides in a particular produce item.
-I try to keep this list in the note section of my phone so that I have it handy when shopping.
+It is a list of items that range from highest to least found pesticides in a particular produce item.
+I keep this list in the note section of my phone so that I have it handy when shopping.
 You can grab a free printable of this list below.

 Check Out My Pantry